jundalisay/spblist/content/en/research/whittaker/aether/chapter-10e.md

 ## Hertz

-In 1884, however, the theory was established[44] on a different basis by a pupil of Helmholtz', Heinrich Hertz (b.
+Heinrich Hertz (b.
 1857, d.
-1894).
+1894) was a pupil of Helmholtz.

+In 1884, he established a differnt theory.

 <!-- The train of Hertz' ideas resembles that by which  -->